google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 Note: Using <code>touch-action&colon; pan-x</code> or <code>touch-action&colon; pan-y</code> are great for being explicit in your intention that a user should only ever scroll vertically or horizontally on an element.

-## Supporting for Older Versions of IE
+## Supporting older versions of IE

 If you want to support IE10, you'll need to handle vendor prefixed versions of `PointerEvents`.

-To check for support of `PointerEvents` you'd typically look for `window.PointerEvent`, but in IE10, you'd look `window.navigator.msPointerEnabled`.
+To check for support of `PointerEvents` you'd typically look for `window.PointerEvent`, but in IE10, you'd look for `window.navigator.msPointerEnabled`.

 The event names with vendor prefixes are: 'MSPointerDown', 'MSPointerUp' and 'MSPointerMove'.

-Below is a snippet that demonstrates how to check for support and switch the event names.
+The example below shows you how to check for support and switch the event names.

 <pre class="prettyprint">